-Cancer Patients – a knowledge of Pharmacogenomics can improve your wellbeing, reduce side effects and even save or extend your one precious Life
+Cancer Patients - a knowledge of Pharmacogenomics can improve your wellbeing, reduce side effects and even save or extend your one precious Life

-How you metabolise igestibles makes a difference to what your body can do with your diets, nutrition, supplements and of course; pharmaceuticals.
+Similarly, your genes impact how you metabolise, what your body can do with diets, nutrition & supplements.
 You may have heard the saying: You are what you eat!

 Put simply – pharmaco-genomics when applied to nutrition would state: Yes, you are what you eat, but more accurately you are what your body can metabolise.